,

 History

-Here are some of the questions we will explore as we learn more:
+Here are the questions we will find answers to as we learn together:

 Computing